Kangaroo Point Green Bridge

-The Kangaroo Point Green Bridge is an under-construction pedestrian and cyclist bridge across the Brisbane River in Brisbane, Australia.
-The bridge will connect the suburb of Kangaroo Point with the Brisbane CBD.
+The Kangaroo Point Bridge is a pedestrian and cyclist bridge across the Brisbane River in Brisbane, Australia.
+The bridge connects the suburb of Kangaroo Point with the Brisbane central business district.

-The design concept for the bridge is a single-mast cable stayed structure which will align the Alice Street - Edward Street intersection in the City with Scott Street, Kangaroo Point north from the Thornton Street ferry wharf.
-Construction was awarded in 2021 to BESIX Group's Australian subsidiary, BESIX Watpac.
+The design for the bridge is a single-mast cable stayed structure which aligns the Alice Street–Edward Street intersection in the City with Scott Street, Kangaroo Point north from the Thornton Street ferry wharf.
+Construction of the bridge began in 2021 with it opening on 15 December 2024.